briansimiyuj/doctor-appointment-app/README.md

 #### Booking Slots Component

-  1. Create Booking Days component and mount it on Booking Slots component
+  1. Retreive `handleTimeSlotSelection`, `selectedSlot`, `doctorSlots`, `slotIndex`, `doctorInfo`, `isBooked`, `handleSubmitBooking`, `setSlotIndex`, `setSelectedSlot` and `days` from `BookingSlots` hook
+    b.
+Create a `isReady` state to check if both day and time slot are selected
+    c.
+Create a `isCurrentDoctorBooked` state to check if the current doctor is booked
+    d.
+Retreive `isAuthenticated` state from `LoginContext`

+  2. Create a `handleSubmit` function to handle the booking form submission
     a.
-Map through the days of the week and create a card for each day (form input)
+If `selectedSlot` and `doctorInfo` are not empty, call `handleSubmitBooking` function

+  3. Create a form to select the time slot
+    a.
+Attach `handleSubmit` function to the form's `onSubmit` event
     b.
+Create Booking Days component and mount it on Booking Slots component and pass `days`, `doctorSlots`, `slotIndex` and `setSlotIndex` as props
+      i.
+Create a `handleDayClick` function which takes `index` as a parameter
+          - Set `slotIndex` to `index`
+      ii.
+Map through `doctorSlots` array and create a card for each time slot (form input) iii.
+Check if slot is available and if it is, style it accordingly iv.
 Add a click event listener to each card that will set the slotIndex to the index of the day

-  2. Create Booking Time component and mount it on Booking Slots component
+    c.
+Create Booking Time component and mount it on Booking Slots component and pass `doctorSlots`, `slotIndex`, `setSlotIndex`, `selectedSlot`, `handleTimeSlotSelection` and `setSelectedSlot` as props
+      i.
+Create a `handleTimeChange` function which takes `slot` as a parameter
+        - Set `selectedSlot` to `slot`'
+        - Call `handleTimeSlotSelection` function with `slot` as a parameter

+      ii.
+Find the day in `doctorSlots` array that matches the `slotIndex` and assign it to `selectedDaySlots` iii.
+Map through `selectedDaySlots` array and create a card for each time slot (form input) iv.
+Check if slot is available and if it is, style it accordingly
+      v.
+Add a click event listener to each card that will set the slotIndex to the index of the day

+  3. Check if the user is authenticated
     a.
-Map through the time slots and create a card for each time slot (form input)
+If the user is authenticated, create a Booking button and style it based on `isReady` and `isCurrentDoctorBooked` state
     b.
-Add a scroll functionality (fixed)
-    c.
-Check if time slots are being updated based on day selection
-    d.
-Add a click event listener to each card that will set the slotTime to the time of the card
+If the user is not authenticated, create a button that will redirect the user to the login page

-  3. Create a Booking Button
-  4. Create a submit function that will book the appointment

 #### Related Doctors Component